siddharth-36/face-recognition-module/README.md

-# Face-Recognition
+# multiple Face-Recognition
 Facial Recognition using OpenCV and Python.
 Check the output <a href="https://www.youtube.com/watch?v=W9djxNdBjvA">here</a>.

-# Algorithm I am using
+# Algorithm used
-The algorithm I am using to train my model is Local Binary Pattern Histogram.
-Many sites say that this is one of the most accurate algorithms.
+The algorithm used train my model is Local Binary Pattern Histogram.

 # Folders
 recognized = Contains the trained model<br>